durgaprasad-dev-cse/Cybersecurity-Platform/README.md

              │
              ▼
        Security Report
-VirusTotal Results Can Include
+VirusTotal Results
-Malicious detections
+🔴 Malicious Detections

+Potential malicious classifications reported by security engines.

-Suspicious detections
+🟡 Suspicious Detections

+Potentially suspicious classifications.

-Harmless results
+🟢 Harmless Results

+Results where engines do not identify malicious behavior.

-Undetected results
+⚪ Undetected Results

-Security-engine detections
+Results without a malicious detection.

+🔹 Security-Engine Detections

+Individual engine results.

-File hashes
+🔹 File Hashes

+Hash information associated with the APK.

-File type
+🔹 File Type

+The detected file type.

-File size
+🔹 File Size

+The size of the analyzed APK.

-Reputation
+🔹 Reputation

+Available reputation information.

-Threat classifications
+🔹 Threat Classifications

+Available threat categories.

-Tags
+🔹 Tags

+Additional metadata and classification tags.

 The application presents the available information through its own security-analysis interface.

-🤖 10.
-AI Cybersecurity Agent
+10. 🤖 AI Cybersecurity Agent

 The next major development direction of the Cybersecurity Awareness Platform Kit is the integration of an AI Cybersecurity Agent.

 The AI Cybersecurity Agent is designed to act as an intelligent security assistant that can help users analyze potentially suspicious digital resources and understand cybersecurity risks.

+AI Agent Goal

 The goal is to combine the existing cybersecurity utilities with AI-assisted threat analysis and security recommendations.

+Development Status: The AI Cybersecurity Agent is an evolving development direction.
+Only capabilities that are actually implemented in the application should be described as fully operational.

 🎯 AI Cybersecurity Agent Objective

 The primary objective of the AI Cybersecurity Agent is to provide users with an intelligent first-level security analysis of potentially suspicious digital resources.

-The agent is designed to:
+Planned Capabilities
+🔍 Suspicious URL Analysis

-🔍 Analyze suspicious URLs
+Analyze potentially suspicious URLs and identify relevant indicators.

-🚨 Identify potential scam indicators
+🚨 Scam Indicator Detection

-🎣 Identify phishing-related characteristics
+Identify characteristics commonly associated with online scams.

+🎣 Phishing Analysis

+Analyze potential phishing-related characteristics.

-🌐 Analyze suspicious websites and links
+🌐 Website and Link Analysis

-📄 Analyze potentially unsafe files
+Assist users in understanding suspicious links and website characteristics.

+📄 File Analysis

+Work alongside the existing file-analysis system.

+📱 APK Analysis

-📱 Analyze APK security characteristics
+Assist with static APK security analysis.

+🧠 Security Explanation

-🧠 Explain detected security indicators
+Explain why particular indicators may require attention.

+📊 Risk Assessment

-📊 Provide a risk assessment
+Provide a preliminary security-risk classification.

+🛡️ Security Recommendations

-🛡️ Provide security recommendations
+Provide defensive security recommendations.

 The system is intended to assist users in understanding potential threats rather than providing an absolute guarantee of safety.